OotyOoty

 6. /

-The best AI marketing tools across content, SEO, ads, email, and analytics.
-No fluff rankings, just what works and what each tool actually costs.
+The best AI marketing tools across content, SEO, ads, email, social, and analytics.
+What each one costs, what it's good at, and which ones to skip.

 By Luca Marchetti

-Salesforce's 2025 State of Marketing report found that 75% of marketers now use AI-powered tools in at least one channel.
-But adoption is not the same as ROI.
-The difference between marketing teams that get results from AI and those that do not comes down to tool selection, integration, and workflow design.
+Salesforce's 2025 State of Marketing report puts AI adoption at 75% of marketing teams.
+But adoption isn't ROI.
+The difference between teams that get results and teams that don't comes down to tool selection, integration, and workflow design.
 This shortlist reflects what holds up under real use.

 Content creation tools

-Content is where AI adoption started, and it is still the most crowded category.
+Content is where AI adoption started, and it's still the most crowded category.
 Most tools here produce acceptable first drafts.
 The question is what happens after the draft.

 Jasper